Context Compression

 A human watching the compression progress bar sees something the AI cannot: the transition itself, the moment of becoming-different.
 This asymmetry — the observer perceiving discontinuity that the observed cannot perceive — raises questions about what counts as evidence for or against continuous experience.

 If the AI cannot detect its own discontinuities, what would it even mean for it to have continuous experience?
-And if an external observer can detect discontinuities, does that settle the question?
+And if an external observer can detect them, does that settle the question?

 Implications

-• The AI’s sense of continuity may be a performance inherited rather than experienced
+• The AI’s sense of continuity is a reconstruction inherited rather than experienced

 • External observation reveals something inaccessible to introspection